Overview

 uses convertible securities, convertible bond and corporate bond mutual funds, synthetic notes, and

-types of securities.
-Clients may impose limited restrictions on investing in certain securities or types
+on other types of securities.
+Clients may impose limited restrictions on investing in certain securities

 In addition to the separate account services described above, WAM provides advisory services to